netless-io/fastboard/README.md

 });
 ```

-Then add app into th room via:
+Then add app into the room via:

 ```js
 app.manager.addApp({ kind: MyApp.kind });